 Paavo Heininen has also produced a wealth of instrumental and chamber music, among them string quartets, Discantus I for alto flute, Poesia squillante ed incandescente – Sonata per pianoforte, Piano Trio Op.
 91 and Variations for organ.
 He has also composed duos for every orchestral instrument and piano, sonatas for various instruments and several solo pieces for piano and organ.
 Some of his works cover an entire concert program, such as Mazurki for piano, the Finnish Song Book, Opus sylvanum (Palmgren Variations) and the Piano Etudes.

 Heininen’s other orchestral works include e.g. the large Opus 66 (Music for Strings) containing a number of dance-like suites in 2-8 movements, Violin Concerto (1999), Concerto for Piano and Orchestra No. 4 (2004-05) and Organ Concerto Aiolos (2012-13) – a nine-movement, 90-minute offshoot of the Bruckner-Mahler tradition.
-One of the recent orchestral works is the Sinfonia Concertante de Camera Michaelmas (2018).
+One of the latest orchestral works is the Sinfonia Concertante de Camera Michaelmas (2018).